skaldarnar/node-gooey/README.md

 Manage a Terasology workspace

 Commands:
   gooey workspace pin                               Write a lock-file to pin module versions (workspace-lock.json) gooey workspace reset [categories...]
-Reset a workspace element to the latest state of the default upstream branch. gooey workspace restore                 Restore a workspace from a workspace-lock.json lockfile gooey workspace update [categories...]
+Reset a workspace element to the latest state of the default upstream branch. gooey workspace restore                           Restore a workspace from a workspace-lock.json lockfile gooey workspace switch <branch> [categories...]
+Switch branches on workspace elements. gooey workspace update [categories...]
 Update a workspace element gooey workspace view [categories...]
 Inspect the workspace or a specific workspace element.

 Positionals: